ss355/Cor.Study/README.md

 (1) A manuscript with 22 page main text (Note: references, figures, and tables are included at the end),

-(2) R code/script files (for all figures and tables generated for this manuscript)
+(2) R code/script files (for all figures and tables generated for this manuscript).